soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

 Typical functionalities of a harvester:

-- Define a harvester
+- **Define a harvester job**
     - Schedule (on request, weekly, daily, hourly)
     - Endpoint / Endpoint type (eample.com/csw -> OGC:CSW)
     - Apply a filter (only records with keyword='soil-mission')
-- Understand success of a harvest
+- **Understand success of a harvest job**
     - overview of harvested content (120 records)
     - which runs failed, why? (today failed -> log, yesterday successfull -> log)
     - Monitor running harvestors (20% done -> cancel)
-- Define behaviors on harvested content
+- **Define behaviors on harvested content**
     - skip records with low quality (if test xxx fails)
     - mint identifier if missing ( https://example.com/data/{uuid} )
     - a model transformation before ingestion ( example-transform.xsl / do-something.py )

+### Duplicities / Conflicts

+A resource can be described in multiple Catalogues, identified by a common identifier.
+Each of the harvested instances may contain duplicate, alternative or conflicting statements about the resource.
+SoilWise Repository aims to persist a copy of the harvested content (also to identify if the remote source has changed).
+The Harvester component itself will not evaluate duplicities/conflicts between records.

+An aim of this exersice is also to understand in which repoitories a certain resource is advertised.

 ## Technology options